lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 }
 ```

 Remember that the orthographic projection is like a bounding box that should enclose all the objects that will be rendered.
 That bounding box is expressed in light view coordinates space.
-Thus, what we are doing is calculate the minimum bounding box, axis aligned with the light position , hat encloses the view frustum.
+Thus, what we are doing is calculating the minimum bounding box, axis aligned with the light position ,that encloses the view frustum.

 The `Renderer` class has been modified to use the classes in the view package and also to modify the information that is passed to the renderers.
 In the renderer we need to deal with the model, the model view, and the model light matrices.
 In previous chapters we used the model–view / light–view matrices, to reduce the number of operations.
 In this case, we opted to simplify the number of elements to be passed and now we are passing just the model, view and light matrices to the shaders.
 Also, for particles, we need to preserve the scale, since we no longer pass the model view matrix, that information is lost now.
 We reuse the attribute used to mark selected items to set that scale information.
 In the particles shader we will use that value to set the scaling again.